ES-Nix/get-nix/README.md

-That is insane to be possible, but it is, well hope it does not brake for you:
+That is insane to be possible, but it is, well, hope it does not brake for you:
 ```bash
 nix \
 shell \